mainsail-crew/docs/setup-guide/mainsailos/balenaetcher.md

 {: .warning}

-To setup Wi-Fi for a headless Pi install the network SSID and password must be entered into `mainsailos-wpa-supplicant.txt`
+To setup Wi-Fi for a headless Pi install the network SSID and password must be entered into `mainsailos-wpa-supplicant.txt`.

 With the SD card inserted into the computer, navigate to the SD card's `/boot` partition and open `mainsail-wpa-supplicant.txt`.